meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--db-path`
 **Default value**: `"./data.ms"`

-Set the location of the database file.
+Sets the location of the database file.

 ### Environment